 The Tobacco industry performed admirably maintaining & increasing profits despite stagnating sales.
 This is due to its ability to increasing prices more rapidly than volumes fall.
-The tobacco industry has also focused on the emergence of flavored tobacco as well as "low tar" cigarettes which has proven to be popular among students.
-However, the tobacco industry is a largely limited industry due to a small number of direct substitutes 3
+The tobacco industry has also focused on the emergence lower nicotine cigarettes which has proven to be popular.
+However, the tobacco industry is a largely limited industry due to a small number of direct substitutes 4